serialfuzzer/hackerTasks/README.md

   npm install
   ```

+# Update

+Due to recent peak in insights and continuous downloads of this project, I've decided to enhance it a little bit.
+In the next few days or weeks I'll be dockerising this repository and I will be improving it a bit.

 # Running
   After `npm install` is done, it is quite easy to get the app running.
 Make sure that mariadb is installed and running in your system.
 Just follow the steps below and get the app running:
   1. Go to the hackerTasks folder